Chart Color Schemes

 Caloundra West has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a region is significantly influenced by changes in local infrastructure.
-AreaSearch has identified 52 projects that could potentially impact this area.
-Notable among these are Aura Business Park, Aura District Sports Parks, Aura Hotel, and Aura (Caloundra South) Infrastructure.
-The following list details those projects likely to have the most relevance.
+Infrastructure changes significantly influence an area's performance.
+AreaSearch identified 52 projects likely impacting the area.
+Key projects include Aura Business Park, Aura District Sports Parks, Aura Hotel, and Aura (Caloundra South) Infrastructure.
+The following details projects most relevant.

 Professional plan users can use the search below to filter and access additional projects.